 - Choose light mayonnaise for potato or macaroni salad instead of regular.

-- Use whole grain pasta and add extra vegetables in macaroni salad.
+- Use whole grain pasta and add extra vegetables to macaroni salad.

 - Grill vegetable kebabs for a colorful, flavorful side dish.